FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 🔷 The project started on 17 March 24

-🔶 The project is almost finished..
+🔶 The project is almost finished.
-🔶 If you like to buy the project
+🔶 The Control panel is for sale
+🔶 I'm selling also Restream.gr Domain & Website template.
-🔶 Contact with me: Fran@Restream.gr
+🔶 Contact with me for more information & video preview

-🟥 If you are interested follow the project and if you want recommend some features to add
+🔶 Fran@Restream.gr or Info@Restream.gr

 🟥 Join on my Discord Server: https://discord.restream.gr/

 ⬇️ Control Panel